 There are so many vegan restaurants in Berlin that it’ be impossible to try them all in one trip.

 Sam’s first international trip was to France when she was eight years old.
 In Brittany, she had the most memorable food of her life: a crepe Lorraine with ham and cheese.
 For the 17 years since she’s been searching to duplicate that experience – and the search came to an end here.

 All of the crepes (both sweet and savory) are named after vegan celebrities: Moby, Woody Harrelson, Daryl Hannah…etc. They also have burgers (Thom Yorke, Chrissy Hynde, Peter Dinklage + more), salads, and sides, but we came for the crepes.

 We had two savory crepes.
 These are the first crepes we had that felt like we were eating a crepe instead of a flour tortilla – light, fluffy, slightly chewy but still cut easily with a fork.

-Sam had the Woody Harrelson: a traditional ham, cheese and leek filling.
+Sam had the Woody Harrelson: a traditional ham, cheese, and leek filling.
 The cheese texture was on point: thinner than cream cheese, thicker than cream.
-It tasted rich, well complimented by the salty smoky ham, with the leeks’ fresh springy-ness shining throughout.
+It tasted rich, well complemented by the salty smoky ham, with the leeks’ fresh springy-ness shining throughout.
 The Erykah Badu was a bit unorthodox but nonetheless impressive.
 The sweet softness of the sweet potato, the creamy rich peanut butter sauce, and the fresh spinach went very well together.